hotosm/osm-merge/docs/utilities.md

 Most of the fields in the dataset aren't needed for OSM, only the reference number if it has one, and the name.
-Most of these highways are already in OSM, but it's a bit of a mess, and mostly unvalidated.
+Most of these highways are already in OSM, but it's a bit of a mess, and mostly invalidated.
 Most of the problems are related to the TIGER import in 2007.
 So the goal of these utilities is to add in the [TIGER fixup](https://wiki.openstreetmap.org/wiki/TIGER_fixup) work by updating or adding the name and a reference number.
 These utilities